torserv/torserv/README.md

 ### 🚫 Windows

 ⚠️ **Note:** Windows release dropped due to aggressive antivirus false positives.
-You may still build from source if needed.
+You may still build from source if desired.

 ---